-Credits: 3Prerequisite(s): MC 162 with a C or better.
 This course will enable the student to identify, analyze, and write advanced types of news stories for both print and online media.
 The student will understand a journalist's legal and ethical responsibility in gathering and reporting the news.
 The student will also understand the changing nature of news content and delivery.
+Prerequisite(s): MC 162 with a C or better.
+Credits: 3

-Credits: 1Prerequisite(s): MC 164 with a C or better and consent of the instructor.
 This course will enable the student to achieve advanced introductory-level proficiency in radio production and operations through work in audio engineering, programming, announcing and writing.
 The student will engage in the operation of KBTL-FM campus radio.
+Prerequisite(s): MC 164 with a C or better and consent of the instructor.
+Credits: 1

-Credits: 1Prerequisite(s): MC 263 with a C or better and consent of the instructor.
 This course will enable the student to achieve intermediate-level proficiency in radio production and operations through work in audio engineering, programming, announcing and writing.
 The student will engage in the operation of KBTL-FM campus radio.
+Prerequisite(s): MC 263 with a C or better and consent of the instructor.
+Credits: 1

-Credits: 1Prerequisite(s): MC 166 with a C or better and consent of the instructor.
 This course will enable the student to achieve advanced introductory-level proficiency in television production and operations through work in audio/video engineering, programming, performance and writing.
 The student will engage in the operation of BCTV campus television.
+Prerequisite(s): MC 166 with a C or better and consent of the instructor.
+Credits: 1

-Credits: 1Prerequisite(s): MC 265 with a C or better and consent of the instructor.
 This course will enable the student to achieve intermediate-level proficiency in television production and operations through work in audio/video engineering, programming, performance and writing.
 The student will engage in the operation of BCTV campus television.
+Prerequisite(s): MC 265 with a C or better and consent of the instructor.
+Credits: 1

-Credits: 1Prerequisite(s): MC 264 with a C or better and consent of the instructor.
 This course will enable the student to achieve advanced intermediate-level proficiency in radio production and operations through work in audio engineering, programming, announcing and writing.
 The student will engage in the operation of KBTL-FM campus radio.
+Prerequisite(s): MC 264 with a C or better and consent of the instructor.
+Credits: 1

-Credits: 1Prerequisite(s): MC 267 with a C or better and consent of the instructor.
 This course will enable the student to achieve advanced-level proficiency in radio production and operations through work in audio engineering, programming, announcing and writing.
 The student will engage in the operation of KBTL-FM campus radio.
+Prerequisite(s): MC 267 with a C or better and consent of the instructor.
+Credits: 1

-Credits: 1Prerequisite(s): MC 266 with a C or better and consent of the instructor.
 This course will enable the student to achieve advanced intermediate-level proficiency in television production and operations through work in audio/video engineering, programming, performance and writing.
 The student will engage in the operation of BCTV campus television.
+Prerequisite(s): MC 266 with a C or better and consent of the instructor.
+Credits: 1

-Credits: 1Prerequisite(s): MC 269 with a C or better and consent of the instructor.
 This course will enable the student to achieve advanced-level proficiency in television production and operations through work in audio/video engineering, programming, performance and writing.
 The student will engage in the operation of BCTV campus television.
+Prerequisite(s): MC 269 with a C or better and consent of the instructor.
+Credits: 1